 Cell.
 Perfect Cell was already strong enough, but Super Perfect Cell is the one that really qualifies.
 He's another example of a being that is stronger than most gods.
 He was designed to be the perfect life form, and his designer succeeded.
 Among other abilities, he has: super strength, super speed, and super durability greater than the gods themselves, instant teleportation (just like Goku), the ability to spawn powerful warriors who are god-like themselves (the Cell Juniors), regeneration From a Single Cell, the ability to come back stronger after being blown to bits, extremely powerful telekinesis (which he uses to build an arena, among other things), the ability to absorb things and gain their power with his tail, the ability to survive any injury (including half of his body being blown clean off), and energy blasts powerful enough to destroy entire solar systems.

-However, the Big Bad of The MovieBattle of the Gods, Birus, is a literal God, the God of Destruction to be exact, and more than qualifies.
-He's stated to be capable of destroying an entire galaxy and his power exceeds Goku's to the point even his Super Saiyan 3 form is nothing compared to Birus.
+However, the Big Bad of The MovieBattle of the Gods, Beerus, is a literal God, the God of Destruction to be exact, and more than qualifies.
+He's stated to be capable of destroying entire galaxies and his power exceeds Goku's to the point even his Super Saiyan 3 form is nothing compared to Beerus.
 Goku needs to become a God himself in order to stand a chance against him.

 Lord Death from Soul Eater.
 Characters with a soul the size of their body are considered enormously powerful, his soul is larger than a city.